 - Tip: Placing your container in the back of the freezer may help it freeze faster.
 You may want to consider putting it between two different items.

 When you want to taste test and check the ice cream for consistency, you should use a spoon.
 Spoon the ice cream from the middle of the container because it freezes last.
-If it is exactly how you want it, enjoy your ice cream.
-If it is too soft, put the ice cream back in the freezer for another 30 minutes or so.
+If it is exactly how you want it, scoop the ice cream into a waffle cone and enjoy!
+If it’s too soft, put the ice cream back in the freezer for another 30 minutes or so.
 If it is too hard, let the ice cream sit out for about 5 minutes and check it again.
 Once you have the desired consistency, you can add any toppings you want and enjoy.